vyos/vyos-documentation/docs/configuration/protocols/rip.rst

   This command modifies the default metric (hop count) value for redistributed routes.
 The metric range is 1 to 16.
 The default value is 1.
 This command does not affect connected route even if it is redistributed by :cfgcmd:`redistribute connected`.
-To modify connected route’s metric value, please use :cfgcmd:`redistribute connected metric`.
+To modify connected routes metric value, please use :cfgcmd:`redistribute connected metric`.